jonasc/effi/README.md

-# effi – e-mail filter for imap
+# EffI – Email filter for IMAP

-effi is a small python program which monitors one specific IMAP folder (usually the INBOX) and sorts e-mails away with rules you specify.
+EffI is a small python program which monitors one specific IMAP folder (usually the INBOX) and sorts emails away with rules you specify.